How to Use Oestrogen Patches, Gel, Spray and Tablets for Menopause

 There is no single “best” method.
 The right option is whichever you find comfortable, easy to use and effective.

 It is important to take the medication as prescribed.
-Try and be consistent with whatever option you chose, stopping and starting, or forgetting will cause your hormone levels to fluctuate and may not help you feel well.
+Try and be consistent with whatever option you chose.
+Stopping and starting, or missing doses, can cause hormone levels to fluctuate and may affect how well your treatment works.

 We would always advise women to try one and if you don’t get on well with it, you can try a different one, ideally after a few months of settling in.